 Finding the right features for your ML models is crucial, but not when it comes at the expense of your scalability and ability to deploy when you need.
 Augmented feature generation and engineering with Explorium gives you the best of both worlds — thousands of potential features, delivered in seconds and ranked by relevance.

 Even better, instead of spending weeks testing each individually, you can know which features will deliver the biggest impact to your models immediately.
 And, if you have specific domain knowledge, you can build even better features with Explorium’s creatives.
-If you need to build scalable, impactful models, augmented feature engineering is no longer optional.
+If you need to build scalable, impactful models, automated feature engineering is no longer optional.